sip03ds/AzAdmin/RSyslog_Sentinel/README.md

 The scale set will need to be part of a configuration management system where all conf files will be hosted and persisted.

 ### Breaking down the requirements
+Assumptions:
+- We already have VNET where we will deploy all our components
+- We have a dedicated subnet where all devices will be connected to
+- We will have a NSG that will allow traffic to all devices
+- Azure is alreayd connected with on premise devices (syslog clients)
+- All networking devices are configured to dispatch syslogs to network load balancer's external IP